 - Turn the dough out onto a floured surface and knead for 2 minutes.
 Place in an oiled bowl, cover and rest for 15 minutes.

-- Divide the dough into 8 and roll out into circles with a thickness of about 2-3mm.
+- Divide the dough into 8 and roll out into rounds with a thickness of about 2-3mm.

 - Heat a little olive oil in a non-stick pan and cook the flatbreads on a high heat until brown and puffed.
 Turn and cook for a further minute or two.